b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement the logic to open a post modal with all its post information, where the user can see the whole post content and interact with the diferent functionalities
+- DONE Implement the logic to open a post modal with all its post information, where the user can see the whole post content and interact with the diferent functionalities
-- Implement a retrievePost logic to retrieve all the information of the post from database
+- DONE Implement a retrievePost logic to retrieve all the information of the post from database

 #### Edit a post and refresh list